 - The Board shall hear and decide upon appeals from disciplinary decisions taken by the Council, the Disciplinary Commissioner and any other entity duly authorised by the ASA Council to take disciplinary decisions. - ii.
 The Board shall also hear and decide upon appeals lodged by athletes against disciplinary measures taken against them by their respective club. - iii.
-The Board may only hear appeals lodged by - The individual or entity found guilty of an offence, or - The individual or entity who lodged the original report, or - The Executive Committee, provided that such appeals may only be lodged against decisions related to "Reports on Serious Offences" as defined in TOR-22(v). - iv.
+The Board may only hear appeals lodged by - The individual or entity found guilty of an offence, or - The individual or entity who lodged the original report(but excluding game officials), or - On charges of violence only, the injured party or the club s/he is registered with, or representing. - The Executive Committee, provided that such appeals may only be lodged against decisions related to "Reports on Serious Offences" as defined in TOR-22(v).
+Amended 06/05/24 - iv.
 The Board shall declare an appeal to be frivolous and vexatious when it lacks merit, substance, or validity and that is lodged with the primary intention of harassing, annoying, or causing trouble, rather than for legitimate or justifiable reasons.
 In such cases, the Board may apply the disciplinary measures in the Disciplinary Code against the individual or entity responsible for lodging the frivolous and vexatious appeal. - v.
 The Board may consider a request for the withdrawal of an appeal up until the point where the Board begins deliberating on the case.
 Should the Board perceive the withdrawal as an attempt at quid pro quo, then it may declare the withdrawal to be a frivolous and vexatious action subject to sanctions as prescribed in the Disciplinary Code.
 Once the Board has initiated deliberations on a case, the appeal cannot be withdrawn.